Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Conclusion

 \section{Conclusion}

-In this paper, we present a novel data science pipeline to tackle the problem of target coin prediction.
-The pipeline effectively identifies 709 P\&Ds from millions of Telegram messages and extracts valuable and timely information from heterogeneous data sources to support efficient target coin prediction.
-In the analysis, we discover some interesting phenomena, such as pumped coins exhibiting intra-channel homogeneity and inter-channel heterogeneity, which motivates us to propose SNN to exploit this part of information.
-Consequently, our method significantly improves over the base model, suggesting the proposed pipeline is well-suited for real-world application.
+In this paper, we present a novel data science pipeline to tackle the target coin prediction task.
+We identify 709 P\&Ds from millions of Telegram messages and extracts valuable and timely information from heterogeneous data sources to support efficient and effective target coin prediction.
+In our analysis, we discover some interesting phenomena, such as pumped coins exhibiting intra-channel homogeneity and inter-channel heterogeneity, which motivates us to propose SNN to encode a channel's pump history to accurately predict the target coin.
+Consequently, our method significantly improves over the base model, suggesting that the proposed data science pipeline is well-suited for real-world applications.